awsdocs/aws-security-hub-user-guide/doc_source/securityhub-disassociate-from-master.md

 # Disassociating from your master account<a name="securityhub-disassociate-from-master"></a>

-Member accounts can disassociate themselves from the master account\.
-If you disassociate from your master account, your account remains in the master account's member account in the list with a status of **Resigned**\.
+Member accounts that were added by invitation can disassociate themselves from the master account\.
+Member accounts that are part of an organization cannot disassociate their accounts from the master account\.

+When you disassociate from your master account, your account remains in the master account's member list with a status of **Resigned**\.
 However, the master account does not receive any findings for your account\.

 After you disassociate yourself from the master account, you can accept the invitation again\.